pramodsinghlodhi/NowFiber24/README.md

     # Genkit API Key (Client-side)
     # Get your key from Google AI Studio.
     GEMINI_API_KEY=your_google_ai_studio_api_key

-    # Firebase Service Account (Server-side)
-    # This is CRITICAL for server-side operations (actions, API routes) to work.
-    # Path to your service account JSON file, relative to the project root.
-    GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json
     ```

 4.  **Run the development server:**